suhock/php-dependency-injection/README.md

 }
 ```

-## Dependency Injector
+## Dependency injector

-The library also provides a dependency injector, `Injector` that can be used for
+The library also provides `Injector`, a standalone dependency injector that
-directly calling constructors and functions, injecting any dependencies from a
+calls functions and constructors directly, resolving their dependencies from a
 container.
-The injector also lets you directly inject specific values for named
-or indexed parameters.
+It can also inject explicit values for named or indexed parameters.

 ```php
 class Injector